markomanninen/scribe-node/README.md

 ## 2.1 Save verification code to the datastore or session

+This is the code you got from clicking and following the authorization url from the first step.

     set_verification_code = (code) ->
       # save code to datastore or session

-## 2.2 Get verification code you got from clicking and following the authorization url on the first step
+## 2.2 Get verification code

     get_verification_code = () ->
       code = 'verification_code' # get from datastore or session